mat-docs/ATLAS.Site/docs/extending-atlas/rta/introduction/configuration.md

 ATLAS is designed for large sets of parameters, and many samples.

-A typical session from a [McLaren TAG-320B ECU](https://www.mclaren.com/applied/catalogue/item/electronic-control-unit-tag-320B/) on a Formula One car contains 50,000 - 60,000 parameters.
+A typical session from a [Motion Applied TAG-320B ECU](https://www.mclaren.com/applied/catalogue/item/electronic-control-unit-tag-320B/) on a Formula One car contains 50,000 - 60,000 parameters.
 Of these, around 4,000 are sampled at up to 1 KHz, with the remainder being densely-packed snapshots of embedded memory captured every few seconds.

 A race-length session contains about 2,000,000,000 samples.